 A copy of your health insurance card

-The whole process will cost you around 120 euros.
+The whole process will be complete in approximately 2 months (but it might even take longer) and will cost you around 120 euros.

 Declaration of Value (DoV)

 Personal medical cover is required in most European countries, even in those that have a public health system.
-An insurance card will also be required by local authorities in order to apply for a residence permit after your arrival.
+An insurance card will also be required by local authorities in order to obtain a residence permit.

 For all the Erasmus Mundus (EMJMD) students: a mandatory insurance coverage, covering risks related to health, accidents, death, permanent invalidity, civil responsibility, is provided to all students (whether they're scholarship holders or not) by the InterMaths Erasmus Mundus Joint Master Degree (EMJMD) Consortium.